 Bed and breakfast

-There are numerous bed & breakfasts and guest houses listed on the Northern Ireland Tourist Board's website.
+There are numerous bed & breakfasts and guesthouses listed on the Northern Ireland Tourist Board's website (discovernorthernireland.com).

-The Northern Ireland Tourist Board lists details of over 50 caravan and campsites on its website.
-All have been inspected and given a rating under the UK Caravan and Camping Star Quality Grading Scheme.
+The Northern Ireland Tourist Board list details almost 50 caravan and campsites on its website.
+All have been inspected and given a rating under the British Graded Holiday Parks Scheme.
 All the caravan parks featured by the tourist board have mains water and flush toilets, as well as providing pitches for touring caravans and motorhomes.
-They do not always take tents, so it’s generally a good idea to check ahead of time before making firm plans.
+They do not always allow tents, so it’s generally a good idea to check ahead of time before making firm plans.

 There are self-catering establishments in all of Northern Ireland's six counties.
-For further information, contact the Northern Ireland Tourist Board, or the Northern Ireland Self Catering Holidays Association (www.nischa.com).
+For further information, contact the Northern Ireland Tourist Board (discovernorthernireland.com) or the Northern Ireland Self-Catering Holidays Association.

-Hostelling International Northern Ireland (www.hini.org.uk) runs four youth hostels throughout the country, including Armagh City Youth Hostel and Belfast International Youth Hostel, Bushmills Hostel in County Antrim and Whitepark Bay Youth Hostel, also in County Antrim.
-All except the Belfast hostel are part of the Hire-A-Hostel programme, meaning they can be hired out exclusively by groups.
+Hostelling International Northern Ireland (www.hini.org.uk) runs four youth hostels throughout the country, Armagh City Youth Hostel and Belfast International Youth Hostel, Bushmills Hostel in County Antrim and Whitepark Bay Youth Hostel, also in County Antrim.